 - The only FDA-approved, topical treatment that can treat raised SKs

-- A proprietary solution based on a high concentration of hydrogen peroxide that your healthcare provider applies directly to raised SKs using a soft -tip, pen-like applicator
+- A proprietary treatment based on a high concentration of hydrogen peroxide solution that your healthcare provider applies directly to raised SKs using a soft -tip, pen-like applicator

 - Topical treatment of raised SKs with a low risk of scarring (3% of patients in clinical studies)